Two-Week Statewide Freeze

 - World Health Organization - go the Coronavirus Diseases (COVID-19) Outbreak page.

-Applications are being accepted for three positions on the City of Grants Pass Budget Committee and one position on the Parks Advisory Committee.
+Applications are being accepted for one position on the City of Grants Pass Housing Advisory Committee and one position on the Parks Advisory Committee.
+Application deadlines are listed separately below.
 Read on...